 Typical antipsychotics are useful in treating positive symptoms of schizophrenia like hallucinations and delusions.
 Unfortunately they are less effective against negative symptoms of schizophrenia such as social withdrawal and reduced emotional responses in the patient.

 In this context, atypical antipsychotics again played a key role in ameliorating these negative symptoms in the patients which are generally treatment resistant to the typical antipsychotics.
+Here is a video on the 5 difference between typical and atypical antipsychotics.

 So that’s all about few of the important differences between typical and atypical antipsychotics.